TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/10 - Semi-Classical Boltzmann Equation.md

 To put it all together, the total collision term is:
 $$\left( \frac{\partial f}{\partial t} \right)_{collision} = \int d\vec{k'} \cdot \left[ W_{\vec{k'} \rightarrow \vec{k}} \cdot f(\vec{k'}) \cdot (1 - f(\vec{k})) - W_{\vec{k} \rightarrow \vec{k'}} \cdot f(\vec{k}) \cdot (1 - f(\vec{k'})) \right] \cdot \frac{1}{(2\pi)^3}$$
 It is hard to solve the BTE because the collision term is an integral over all possible final states, making it an integro-differential equation.
 Additionally, the transition rates $W_{\vec{k} \rightarrow \vec{k'}}$ depend on the specific scattering mechanisms involved, which can be complex and material-dependent.
 We then introduce approximations to make it solvable.
-**Independent Electron Approximation**: We assume that electrons scatter independently, ignoring electron-electron interactions.
+**Independent Electron Approximation**: We assume tcattering due to deviation from strict periodicity of the lattice.
 The only scattering events will then be:
-- Defects(vacancies, impurities):
+- Defects(vacancies, impurities): We can have a localized perturbation $\vec{R}_i$ in the crystal potential.
+This is normally time independent, since defects don't move.
+- Phonons: Lattice vibrations that can absorb or emit energy and momentum during scattering events.
+Waves that propagate through the crystal.
+They are time dependent.
+For lower temperatures this is less likely than defects.
+So we remove the